 The Board derives its authority to make this decision under Part 11 of the Municipal Government Act.
 The parties had no objections to the panel representing the Board as constituted to hear the matter.
-No jurisdictional matters were raised at the outset of the hearing, and the Board proceeded to hear the merits of the complaint.

 A procedural matter was raised at the outset of the hearing by the Board with respect to the filing of a disclosure document by the Complainant.
 Documents in the Board's files indicated a disclosure document was not received by the Assessment Review Board.
-The Complainant was able to provide evidence the submission had been sent to both the city of Calgary and the ARB.
 The Respondent was able to confirm the receipt of disclosure within the required timelines.
 The Board ruled the disclosure was acceptable and after obtaining copies the hearing proceeded.